-iTunes to roll out docu in 20 territories
+iTunes will simultaneously roll out the doc in 20 territories.